tbbcoach/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    It is a representation of the document in browser memory.
+By manipulating/using the DOM you eliminate reloading  the entire page each time something changes.

 2. What is an event?

+    Anything that happens on the screen...moving the mouse, clicking, double clicking, hitting a key.

 3. What is an event listener?

+    The process of listening for and recognizing and event on the screen.
+When an event listener is triggered another action occurs.

 4. Why would we convert a NodeList into an Array?

+    It allows some array functions that it normally would not have.

 5. What is a component?

+    A smaller reusable bit of code.

 ### Git Set up